Emma-Jane LaRoche BA (Hons) Counselling MBACP

 I ask that payment is made either in advance or at each individual session.

-I have private practice facilities in both Lightwater in Surrey and Odiham in Hampshire close to the M3/M25.
+I have private practice facilities in both Lightwater and Guildford n Surrey.
+Both are situated close to the M3/M25.

 A discount is offered to student counsellors.
 Please contact me for further details.